 “Morrissey,” remembers Paul Morley, “was always laughed at in Manchester when we were kids.
 He was the village idiot.
 That’s the ironic thing – now he’s the poet of a generation.
 But in those days he was ‘that-one-in-the-corner, Steve the Nutter’.”
 (Jessica Berens, Spin, September, 1986)

-I remember who and what you used to be.
+[to Morrissey] I remember who and what you used to be.
 You were like the village idiot, the odd one out, the backward boy.
-(Blitz, about Morrissey, April 1988)
+(Paul Morley Blitz, April 1988)

 Ultimately, you can’t help feeling that not only did Morrissey need Johnny Marr to achieve greatness, but the guitarist was also a restraining and civilising influence on his songwriting partner.
-(Medium, 2019)
+(Mark Phillips, Medium, November 2019)

 Morrissey isn’t senile, he’s always been a racist.
 (Mangal Media/Freedom Magazine, August 2019).

 We interviewed Bid from The Monochrome Set whose view was that the creative part of Morrissey’s brain operated separately from the part that was prone to “spouting rubbish”.
 One of Svenja’s friends has been diagnosed with a mild form of Asperger Syndrome, a disorder characterised by difficulties with social interaction and repetitive behaviour.
 Her friend is adamant that they recognise aspects of their condition in his behaviour… Morrissey may well be socially awkward, like many creative people.
 But he’s not stupid.
 He has walked a thin line courting controversy and the uglier aspects of human sentiment.
 He knows exactly what he’s done and he’s made a very good living from it.
 His problem is that he has lost a lot of income and audience, and I’m sure he won’t enjoy being categorised under “racist cunt”.
 (Phil Ross, Louder Than War, March 19, 2020)